Expensify/App/contributingGuides/TS_STYLE.md

   > Why?
 Hooks are easier to use (can be used inside the function component), and don't need nesting or `compose` when exporting the component.
 It also allows us to remove `compose` completely in some components since it has been bringing up some issues with TypeScript.
 Read the [`compose` usage](#compose-usage) section for further information about the TypeScript issues with `compose`.

+  > Note: Because Onyx doesn't provide a hook yet, in a component that accesses Onyx data with `withOnyx` HOC, please make sure that you don't use other HOCs (if applicable) to avoid HOC nesting.

   ```tsx
   // BAD
   type ComponentOnyxProps = {